Construction Technology Management (CTM)

 Solar Home Design

 Alternative passive solar building techniques such as adobe, earth brick, rammed earth, sand bag, and earth ship will be presented, along with environmental and aesthetic design considerations.
+Prerequisite: CTM 120.
 Three lecture.
-May be taken for S/U credit with instructor approval.

 CTM 236 (3)